scilus/scil-documentation/source/our_tools/flows.rst

 Tractometry_flow
 ****************

+This flow allows you to extract tractometry information by combining subjects's fiber bundles, diffusion MRI metrics and lesion metrics.
+In a first time, tractometry_flow creates a distance map between streamlines and the centroid of the same bundle, and a label map where the bundle is segmented into n segment (20 by default).
+In a seconde time, it caculates and compiles the metrics along the segmented bundles.

 #.
-Create the necessary direction for tractometry_flow inputs.
+Create the necessary directory for tractometry_flow inputs.

     .. code-block:: bash